Ron Paul Says Syria Gas Attack Was ‘False Flag,’ Echoing Claim By Russian Foreign Ministry

-Former Texas congressional rep Ron Paul, who also ran for president as a Republican in 2008 and 2012, claimed on Wednesday that a horrific chemical weapons nerve gas attack against civilians in Syria was a “false flag,” that is, an attack designed to be blamed on another party.
-In this case, Paul claimed on his Liberty Report YouTube webcast, the attack was falsely blamed on Syria President Bashar al-Assad.
+Former Texas congressional Rep Ron Paul, who also ran for president as a Republican in 2008 and 2012, claimed on Wednesday that a horrific chemical weapons nerve gas attack against civilians in Syria was a “false flag,” that is, an attack designed to be blamed on another party.
+In this case, Paul claimed on his Liberty Report YouTube webcast that the attack was falsely blamed on Syria President Bashar al-Assad.

 Paul made his claim on the same day that a spokesperson for the Russia Foreign Ministry also suggested that the chemical attack was staged.
 Russia supports Assad and has staged thousands of aerial bombing raids against anti-government rebels in Syria.
 Nearly 10,000 Syrians were killed by Russian bombing attacks in a one-year period from September 2015 to September 2016.